SwapnilChoudhary/HTML-Basics/README.md

 web.
 HTML provides the basic building blocks from which more complex web features are constructed, such as forms and interactive elements.
-In this chapter, we will
+In this chapter, we will explore some fundamental concepts in HTML including tags, attributes, and nesting structures.